 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 Do you know someone who works tirelessly and voluntarily for the community?
 Do you have a friend or family member who goes above and beyond for the greater good of those around them?

 How about nominating them for a Waimakariri District Council Community Service Award.
 Nominations are open now.

-Put your nomination forward before 5pm on Monday 17 September.
-Award recipients will be announced at a special ceremony at the Rangiora Town Hall on Wednesday 7 November 2018.
-Find out more and download a nomination form
+Put your nomination forward before 5pm on Friday 20 May.
+Award recipients will be announced at a special ceremony at the Rangiora Town Hall - details to be confirmed.
+Find out more and download a nomination form.